Quinoa Salad with Black Beans

 - 1 tablespoon (15 ml) tamari sauce

-- 1-2 canned chipotle chilis with adobo sauce, to taste (choose 2 for more heat)
+- 1-2 canned chipotle chilis with adobo sauce, to taste — choose 2 for a good amount of heat

 - 1 small garlic clove